mvsjober/puhti-ml/singularity/README.md

 Images should be copied to `/appl/soft/ai/singularity/images/`, and should have a corresponding module file in `/appl/modulefiles/` (visible to all by default) or `/appl/soft/ai/singularity/modulefiles/` for more specialized software (not visible by default to all).

 Take a look at `pytorch/nvidia-20.03-py3.lua` for an example of a module file.
 Most importantly it will set `SINGULARITYENV_PYTHONPATH` to point to something like `/appl/soft/ai/singularity/python-packages/pytorch_20.03-py3-csc/lib/python3.6/site-packages`.
 This is where we will install additional packages on Puhti with `pip install`.
+Also this path needs to be added to `SING_FLAGS` so that it is bound when running the Singularity image.

 ## Install packages "on-the-fly" on Puhti